 NXIVM Leader Keith Raniere Found Guilty Of All Charges In Sex Cult Case

-The leader of NXIVM, a group that espoused a philosophy of self-help but was accused of recruiting, grooming and even branding an inner circle of female sex slaves, was found guilty by a federal jury Wednesday.
+The leader of NXIVM, a group that espoused a philosophy of self-improvement but was accused of recruiting, grooming and even branding an inner circle of female sex slaves, was found guilty Wednesday by a federal jury in Brooklyn, N.Y.

-He faces up to life in prison on the racketeering charges alone.
+Raniere, 58, faces up to life in prison.
+His sentencing is set for Sept.
+25.

 Prosecutors said NXIVM was a criminal enterprise that operated largely in secrecy.
-The group was based in Albany, N.Y., and operated across the U.S. and in several other countries.
-Its devotees included an actress, an heiress and a 15-year-old girl; several high-ranking members have also been charged.
+The Albany, N.Y.-based group operated across the U.S. and in several other countries.
+Its devotees included an actress, an heiress and a 15-year-old girl; several of its high-ranking members have also been charged.

 Throughout the six-week trial, several women offered disturbing details of their experience with Raniere in what they said they initially believed was a women's empowerment group.
 They testified that he ultimately blackmailed dozens of women into joining a secret society of "slaves" and "masters" called "DOS" or the "Vow," that operated as a sex cult under a pyramid-scheme system in which they turned over a trove of damning "collateral" and often were left financially indebted to him.